shun-min/ls-core/README.md

 # Prerequisites:
-1. clone a copy of LemonCORE-WEB in N drive
+1. clone a copy of LemonCORE-WEB in N drive, edit local settings to point to prod DB
 2. Add requirements of LemonCORE-Web into ls-core, keep them updated
+3. Match dependencies between this library and Skyline